 2, October Rust

 Prevailing nocturnal bliss, primal instincts, erogenous desires, sensual love, dark humor, carnal yen, flaming passions and a wee bit of trolling.
 Yeap.
 That’s pretty much what “October Rust” is all about.
 Released in 1996, the album ought to be deemed as one of the finest gothic metal albums of all time.
-I’m still convinced Type O managed to blend gothic elements with the perverted propensity of metal in a way that’s highly commendable.
+I’m still convinced Type O managed to blend gothic elements with the perverse propensity of metal in a way that’s highly commendable.
 The twisted sense of art that goes into making some of the most eyebrow raising lyrics and controversial themes sound a-okay on tape is an achievement in itself.
 The album commences with two back-to-back tracks where the listener is clearly being trolled while the glitched distortions of tape player last for 38 seconds followed by the band members intervening (hysterical laughters included) to introduce themselves and it kicks off with the magnificent “Love You To Death” which is a legitimate gothic serenade you’d love every minute of.
 It’s soulful, sensuous and bluesy.
+The candle-lit sultry aura is provocative enough to embody a power-ballad that refuses to shy away from human fetishes.
 “Be My Druidess” opens with swirls of a thrash guitar riff that I absolutely adore to death.
-While it’s undoubtedly grotesque and obscene, I still reckon it just had to be there on the album.
+While it’s undoubtedly grotesque and obscene, I still reckon it had its rightful place on the album committing to the deviant direction.
 “Green Man”, “Red Water (Christmas Mourning), “Die With Me”, “In Praise of Bacchus”, “Burnt Flowers Fallen” and “Haunted” are relentlessly dismal songs with implied storytelling orchestrated in an abhorrent atmosphere.
-The piano sequences add beautifully to the theatrical side of these goth ballads.
+The strategic piano sequences add beautifully to the theatricality of these goth ballads.
 The melody of Neil Young’s “Cinnamon Girl” is triumphed by the sensuality of electric guitars and an edgy bassline.
 “My Girlfriend’s Girlfriend” is dark humor galore and criminally cheesy.
 Still with that spooky composition and Peter’s grave vocals, everything’s acceptable and just right.
 “Wolf Moon”, for instance.
 While the musical arrangement is typically medieval and primitive, the ridiculous lyrics still take nothing away from its eccentricity.
 One of the strongest songs on the record, in any case.
 “October Rust” emphasizes the more poppy, unapologetically straightforward and barbaric side of TON.
 If anything, this album will definitely distort your theories about romantic idealism.
 Warning: Listen at your own risk.

 1, Bloody Kisses